Marc2910llv/AnyWeather/README.md

 ### My Locations

 Here you can see all the locations you have saved.
 To save a location just enter the name and push the 'Save Location' button.
 You can also delete those locations that you don't want to see any more.

+### Offline

+If you don't have internet don't worry the app saves the last information of the locations that you have search so you can still see the weather in the Home page.